bl4de/research/raa-ransomware-analysis/README.md

 ## RAA Ransomware JavaScript code analysis

-On 14th of June 2016 I found an information about new ransomware called RAA Ransomware.
+On 14th of June 2016 while checking Twitter I spotted an information about new ransomware called RAA Ransomware.
 Couple of websites mentioned about it as first ransomware created only by using JavaScript.

 Following some links provided by Polish malware analyst **@hasherezade** (https://github.com/hasherezade, https://twitter.com/hasherezade) I've downloaded RAA JavaScript source code from malwr.com (https://malwr.com/analysis/YmE4MDNlMzk2MjY3NDdlYWE1NzFiOTNlYzVhZTlkM2Y/) to take a look at its internals.